Media140: Jay Rosen’s Ten Commandments

 #5 “There’s no such thing as information overload, there’s only filter failure”.

 This is a quote from fellow NYU professor Clay Shirky from December last year.
-Shirky is saying the problem is not with the vast amount of information available to us all.
+Shirky is saying the problem is not with the vast amount of information available.
 This superabundance is beyond the capability of any one person to fathom and we are all regularly confronted with too much information.
 What we do is filter the flow to make sense of the world.
 That means a patient process of continuous learning and unlearning.
 “If the twenty-year-olds aren’t complaining about information overload, it probably isn’t the problem we think it is,” says Shirky.

 #6 “Do what you do best and link to the rest.”